LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 The GUI LPhy studio is not convenient for batch processing, and does not have inference engine.
-But we can use the following command in the terminal to create XMLs for simulations through LPhyBEAST, and then run these XMLs using BEAST 2:
+But we can run the following command in the terminal to create XMLs for simulations through LPhyBEAST, and then run these XMLs using BEAST 2:

 ```